esadakman/django-personal-app-backend/README.md

 ## Overview

-- This is the backend side of my personal list app project.
+- This is the backend side of my Personnel list app project.
 - I used reactjs for frontend.
-  ##### You can see the frontend side of this project from [here](https://github.com/esadakman/reactjs-personal-app-frontend) 👈
+  ##### You can see the frontend side of this project from [here](https://github.com/esadakman/reactjs-personnel-app-frontend) 👈

 ## Project Info